GonzaloGDV/GonzaloGDV/README.md

 - [E-mail](gonzalogdv@gmail.com)
 - [LinkedIn](https://www.linkedin.com/in/gonzalogdv/)

-You can ask me anything (within reason).
-I am looking forward to absorb knowledge🧠,gain experience 🏭, collaborate🤝 and build amazing products 🏭for the world🌍!

 <!--
 **GonzaloGDV/GonzaloGDV** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.